xquery/xquerydoc/README.md

 ##Invoking xquerydoc from XQuery

-As xquerydoc is itself written in pure XQuery v1.0  it can be invoked directly from your own XQuery applications employing the *xqdoc:xqdoc()* function to extract xqDoc comments.
+As xquerydoc is itself written in pure XQuery v1.0  it can be invoked directly from your own XQuery applications employing the *xqdoc:parse()* function to extract xqDoc comments.

 You will find the xquerydoc modules under *src/xquery*.